jshon88/Work/README.md

 # Work
-a few Samples of projects that I have done from work.
+A few samples of projects that I have done from work.